 The town of Berlin has two active neighborhood watch organizations working at this time.
-Officer John Burns is the department contact person and attends the meetings.
+Officer David Cruickshank is the department contact person and attends the meetings.
 The group consists of residents of the Fairview Drive area and Sun Meadow Drive.
+We are always interested in helping organize new neighborhood watch groups.